List of Top Country Albums number ones of 2025

 Brenda Lee (pictured in 1965) spent the first week of the year at number one with an album of vintage Christmas recordings.

 Top Country Albums is a chart that ranks the top-performing country music albums in the United States, published by Billboard.
 Chart positions are based on multi-metric consumption, blending traditional album sales, track equivalent albums, and streaming equivalent albums.

 In the issue of Billboard dated January 4, Brenda Lee was at number one with Rockin' Around The Christmas Tree: The Decca Christmas Recordings, an album originally released in 1964.
 The following week, Morgan Wallen's album One Thing at a Time returned to number one and held the top spot through the issue dated May 24, an unbroken run of 20 weeks atop the chart.
 In the issue dated March 1, the album spent its 75th cumulative week at number one; it was Wallen's 174th week atop the chart in total, breaking the all-time record held by Garth Brooks.
 In the issue dated May 31, One Thing at a Time was displaced by Wallen's subsequent album I'm the Problem, continuing the singer's uninterrupted run at number one.
-As of the issue dated November 22, Wallen has held the top spot for 46 consecutive weeks.
+As of the end of the year, Wallen had held the top spot for 51 consecutive weeks.

 Chart history

-Morgan Wallen has held the top spot without interruption since the chart dated January 11.
+Morgan Wallen held the top spot without interruption from the chart dated January 11 until the end of the year.